 I hope the slideshow helped you relax and made you smile.
 Farm pictures often soothe the soul.
 That is why many folks like to visit the farm.
 Whether on the farm or away, I love to visit with folks and discuss important issues.
 Having conversations that are helpful either educationally, politically, emotionally or most importantly spiritually are valuable to me.
 I also love to be silly and laugh a lot, just ask my kids.
-And of course, since living on a farm, you will often hear me discussing homesteading topics.
-Here on our organic farm we raise pastured lamb, soy-free eggs, soy-free meat birds, rabbit, strawberries, raspberries, herbs and veggies.
-If we have any organic goodies left over we barter or sell them to help pay the taxes on our little piece of heaven.
-We also offer farm related activities such as horse drawn wagon rides, western whip shows and homesteading workshops.
-For your enjoyment my son, Alex created the farm video below.
+And of course, since I live on a farm, you will often hear me discussing homesteading topics.
+Here on our organic farm, we raise pastured lamb, soy-free eggs, soy-free meat birds, rabbits, strawberries, raspberries, herbs and veggies.
+If we have any organic goodies left over, we barter or sell them to help pay the taxes on our little piece of heaven.
+We also offer farm-related activities such as horse-drawn wagon rides, western whip shows and homesteading workshops.
+For your enjoyment, my son Alex created the farm video below.

-During your cyber visit you will get a patchwork glimpse of what we deem important.
+During your cyber visit, you will get a patchwork glimpse of what we deem important.
 Our family goal is to be continually educating ourselves on important issues, both past and present.
 Studying history is so important because history is known to repeat itself.
-However, knowing current issues helps us to respond appropriately to current situations.
-Such as in the area of farming, we desire to merge some of the practices of the past with some of the currently “green” ideas of the present.
-For example, we are studying grass farming one of the oldest agriculture methods which is now new again As we continue to study agricultural history we hope to glean from its age old methods, yet tweak them slightly for modern use.
+However, knowing current issues as well, helps us to respond appropriately to present-day situations.
+In the area of farming, we desire to merge some of the practices of the past with some of the currently “green” ideas of today.
+For example, we are studying grass-farming one of the oldest agriculture methods which is now new again As we continue to study agricultural history, we hope to glean from its age-old methods, yet tweak them slightly for modern use.
 With that goal tucked in our hearts we are in the process of developing a family farm with a focus on sustainable diversity.

 In His love,